jordanvolz/lolpop/docs/src/cli_reference.md

 ## `lolpop create`

-Create new runners, piplines, and components.
+Create new runners, pipelines, and components.

 **Usage**: